-Based on this situation, the bank will require the individual who has submitted their passport as verification documentation on behalf of the company (the legal representative, that is) to be present at the time of the account opening.
-However, considering the travel ban due to COVID-19, many companies and foreign individuals confronted the burden of being present in the bank to open any kind of bank account necessary for their business to be operational.
+Based on this situation, the bank will require the individual who has submitted their passport as verification documentation on behalf of the company (the legal representative, that is) to be present at the time of the account opening, which is difficult to mange with the ongoing COVID-19 pandemic and the travel restriction policies implemented in China.
+Investors are suggested to contact the bank or consult with professional services for solutions.